Thermophysical Investigation of Asteroid Surfaces II: Factors Influencing Grain Size: Methods

 where $\zeta$ is an enhancement factor for which we use $\zeta = 1.7$---an average of the experimentally-derived values in \citet{Sakatani_etal17}.
 However, we note that $k_\mathit{rad}$ values presented in \citet{Sakatani_etal17} show a clear inverse dependency on $r_g$, which may be related to the effect of short-range (immediately-adjacent) versus long-range (non-adjacent) radiation exchange that is dependent on the particle size \citep{vanAntwerpen_etal12}.

 Thermal gradients that exist within individual regolith particles cause a non-linear relationship between $r_g$ and $k_\mathit{rad}$ \citep{Ryan_etal20}.
-In this case, the temperature-dependent thermal conductivity will be less than the $T^3$ theoretical relationship.
+Such thermal gradients will arise in large particles, when the solid component of thermal conductivity is low, or for particles that have significant intra-granular porosity.
+In these cases, the radiative component of thermal conductivity will be less than the $T^3$ theoretical relationship.
 Building off the work of \citet{vanAntwerpen_etal12}, \citet{Ryan_etal20} use the dimensionless parameter $\Lambda_s$ in an updated version of the non-isothermal correction factor, $f_k$:

 and